ivanpierre/lambda-ws-c/README.md

 To define a call to a C function, with argument evaluation.
 Normal core functions

 #### LAMBDA
-To define an WSC function that should be evaluated, with argument evaluation.
+To define an LWC function that should be evaluated, with argument evaluation.
 Normal interpreted function.
 These are not defined now in the current language definition, but will be used in REPL creation.

 #### SPECIAL